syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-print.md

-## Multiple Chart Export
+## Multiple chart export

 You can export the multiple charts in single page by passing the multiple chart objects in the export method of chart.
 To export multiple charts in a single page, follow the given steps:

-**Step 1**: Initially, render more than one chart to export, and then add button to export the multiple charts.
-In button click, call the export private method in charts, and then pass the multiple chart objects in the export method.
+Initially, render more than one chart to export, and then add button to export the multiple charts.
+In button click, call the export method in charts, and then pass the multiple chart objects in the export method.

 {% if page.publishingplatform == "aspnet-core" %}